Skip to main content

 • Independently Run: The business should be self-managed,

-• E-Hub or Bentley Role: The student team does not share profits or losses with the university or the E-Hub.
+• E-Hub or Bentley Role: The team does not share profits or losses with the university or the E-Hub.

 • Experiential Learning: Given the primary goal of the initiative, the E-Hub recommends donating any profits to a charity of your choice.